 The Atkins Diet was developed by Dr. Robert Atkins in 1989, but its popularity really began to explode in the early 2000s.
 Despite having a number of versions, each one emphasizes minimal carb intake.
 As such, only lean protein, healthy fats, and fruits and vegetables high in fiber should be eaten.

 The program consists of four progressive phases.
 During the first phase, only 20 grams of carbohydrates are allowed per day.
 The second phase is a little less strict as certain foods are allowed to be added.
-Meanwhile, the third stage begins when you are within five kilos of your target weight.
-The fourth and last stage is designed for weight management by providing you with a lifelong eating routine.
+Meanwhile, the third stage begins when you are close to your target body fat percentage.
+The fourth and last stage is designed for management by providing you with a lifelong eating routine.

-There is no exercise or workout program associated with the Atkins Diet, and you do not need to follow one in order to lose weight.
+- Exercise: There is no exercise or workout program associated with the Atkins Diet, and you do not need to follow one in order to lose fat.
 However, according to several books about this diet program, daily exercise is recommended to maintain fat loss.

 3. The Mediterranean Diet